About Persistent Disk Asynchronous Replication

 Disk encryption

 Primary and secondary disks don't support customer-supplied encryption keys (CSEK).
-Use Google-managed encryption keys or customer-managed encryption keys (CMEK) instead.
+Use Google-owned and Google-managed keys or customer-managed encryption keys (CMEK) instead.
 If you use CMEK on the primary disk, you must also use CMEK on the secondary disk.
 You can use different CMEKs on both disks.

 Secondary disk customization